aakorGithub/Healthcare-Data-Pipeline/README.md

 text
 Copy code
-Patient record is sealed
+Patient record is sealed <br>

-Compliance and Security Processes
+3. # Compliance and Security Processes
 Purpose:
 The grantAccess function checks if user credentials meet the security requirements, including verifying the user ID, username, and password.
 This function mimics the process of granting or denying access to sensitive healthcare data based on security compliance.

-#Functionality:
+Functionality:

 Accepts arrays of usersID, usersname, and password.
 Checks if the user ID contains 'JeMa', if the username contains '@', and if the password also contains '@'.